https://www.calbike.org/wp-content/uploads/2025/08/Bike-Highway-Denmark.jpg

 California has an extensive (and growing) highway system for cars.
 At CalBike, we think it’s time to create systems of connected, protected networks to allow people on bikes to swiftly and safely reach popular destinations.

-CalBike is sponsoring the Bike Highways Bill, AB 954, which would create a pilot program at Caltrans to build bike highways in two California cities, building on existing bicycle infrastructure to create the connected transportation networks we need to make the bicycle a truly efficient and appealing way to get around.
+CalBike sponsoedg the Bike Highways Bill, AB 954, which would have add bike highways to state transportation planning, encouraging local and regional governments to build on existing bicycle infrastructure andto create the connected transportation networks we need to make the bicycle a truly efficient and appealing way to get around.

 Connected, protected bikeway networks — bike highways — will make biking a comfortable way to get around for Californians of all ages and abilities.